How to Prepare to Buy a House in One Year

 Getting Preapproved for a Loan

-It shows sellers you're serious and gives you a clear idea of what you can afford.
-Plus, it speeds up the process once you find your dream home.
+Plus, it streamlines the process once you find your dream home.

-7. Finding The Right Real Estate Agent: Your Home-Buying Buddy
+7. Finding The Right Real Estate Agent

 But how do you find the right one?